Project 4: Prostate screening from the perspective of GPs

 Work by Kristen Pickles, supervised by Stacy Carter and Lucie Rychetnik

-Kristen investigated the practices and reasoning of GPs, who are on the front line of Prostate Specific Antigen (PSA) testing to screen healthy men for prostate cancer risk.
-She conducted a large comparative qualitative study of GPs from a range of practices across Australia and the UK.
-She used the interview data to answer the following questions.
+Kristen is investigating the practices and reasoning of GPs, who are on the front line of Prostate Specific Antigen (PSA) testing to screen healthy men for prostate cancer risk.
+In addition to completing a systematic review of the empirical literature on GPs PSA testing practices, she has been interviewing GPs from a range of practices across Australia and the UK.
+She will use the interview data to answer the following questions.

-Pickles K, Carter SM, Rychetnik L, McCaffery K, Entwistle VA.
+Pickles K, Carter SM, Rychetnik L, McCaffery K, Entwhistle VA.
 General practitioners’ experiences of, and responses to, uncertainty in prostate cancer screening: insights from a qualitative study.
 PLoS ONE.
 2016;11(4):e0153299.

-Pickles K, Carter SM, Rychetnik L, Entwistle VA.
-Doctors’ perspectives on PSA testing illuminate established differences in prostate cancer screening rates between Australia and the UK: a qualitative study.
+Pickles K, Carter SM, Rychetnik L. Doctors’ approaches to PSA testing and overdiagnosis in primary healthcare: a qualitative study.
 BMJ Open.
-2016;6(12):e011932.
+2015;5:e006367